amyjzhu/dungeon-apprentice/README.md

 - :chestnut: user interface with Angular2
 - :seedling: generate insert script for constants
 - :seedling: mockdatabase for now and test matchup
+- :chestnut: fix damage dice implementation to account for +